 Benefits of Futures Markets

 Most futures markets are very broad and liquid.
 Futures are highly leveraged investments.
 Leveraged investing amplifies profits and risks, and it allows CTAs to use your capital efficiently.
 For some investors, there are tax advantages with futures.
 An additional unique advantage in our opinion is the ability to establish a short position just as easily as you can a long position.
 While this doesn’t increase your chances for profit, it gives the CTA more flexibility to work in any economic environment.

-Most futures markets also have option contracts which can provide further opportunities for flexibility and risk management.
+Most futures markets also have options contracts which can provide further opportunities for flexibility and risk management.

 Commodity Trading Advisors

 CTAs don’t need the price of markets to rise for them to generate returns!
 They manage their clients’ assets using proprietary trading strategies.
 The majority of these strategies are systematic trend following in nature, but you can find CTAs with all sorts of approaches to trading.
 In the past several years, money invested in Managed Futures has more than doubled (see Modern Portfolio Theory) and is estimated to continue to grow in the coming years especially when hedge fund returns flatten and stocks underperform.